88-Pallav/git-repo/README.md

 git branch

 To add a branch to a repo:
-git checkout -b "branch_name"       // Eg. feature-readme-instructions
+git checkout -b "branch_name"       // Eg. git checkout - b feature-readme-instructions

 To jump to the other branch:
 git checkout "branch_name"          // '*' marks the current branch